DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

   - Operating efficiency

 ### Refining Momentum-Investing Using Volume
-- Volume as a Key Indicator
+- Volume as a Key Indicator - Volume predicts the magnitude and persistence of momentum
 - Relationship Between Volume and Momentum
   - Suggests momentum can be an overreaction and momentum and reversal are interconnected
   - They found that low volume-high momentum firms  yielded  higher  returns  at  1.67%  per month